nlesc-nano/Tutorials/docs/1_build_qd.rst

 Build a Quantum Dot Model
 =========================
+The goal of this tutorial is to outline the steps to build a Quantum Dot from scratch.
+In this tutorial we will build a 4.2 nm sided cubic perovskite CsPbBr_3 nanocrystal capped by 80% of oleate ligands.

 Quantum Dots (QDs) are colloidal semiconductor nanocrystals, usually spanning 2-10 nm in diameter.
 Their optoelectronic properties arise from surface-dependent quantum effects, and are thus dependent on their size and shape.

 These semiconductors are characterized by an intrinsically low photoluminescence quantum yield (PLQY) due to the presence of midgap states known as *surface traps*.
 A commonly used approach to optimize the activity of these materials consists in covering the photoactive inorganic core with a shell of a wider band gap material, usually an organic ligand.